What Does an Africa Safari Cost?

 Permanent Tented Camp – these are in a fixed location usually near great viewing and are commonly used as part of a luxury safari.

-Seasonal Safari Camp – while comfortable, offer less luxury than a permanent tented camp and are usually positioned for excellent game viewing.
+Seasonal Safari Camp – while comfortable, offer less luxury than a permanent tented camp and they are usually positioned for excellent game viewing.

 Mobile Safari Camp – these offer the most rustic safaris and are a great, comfortable option for a budget safari.
 In general, travel distances generally won’t be as far as these camps are positioned to be near great viewing opportunities.